qmk/qmk.fm_old/_posts/2019-04-19-oled-driver-feature.md

 This adds a new OLED driver to QMK Firmware.

-This driver is smaller and faster, and includes features such as rotation of the OLED, or scroll an image
+This driver is smaller and faster, and includes features such as rotation of the OLED, or scrolling an image.